kp003919/SmartScaleRTOS_Demo/README.md

    # Display circuit wiring
       - CLK  pin from display to   pin 48  from ESP32 MCU
       - DIO   pin from display to   pin 47 from  ESP32 MCU
+      - VCC  TO 5V from ESP32
+      - GND  TO GND from ESP32

    # HX711 circuit wiring
         - DOUT pin from HX711 is conencted to the pin  21  from the ESP32 MCU
         - SCK  pin from HX711 is conencted to the pin  20  from the ESP32 MCU
+        - VCC  TO 5V from ESP32
+        - GND  TO GND from ESP32

   # Load cell to XH711 circute wiring
      - Red --> E+
      - Black --> E-
      - White --> A+
      - Green --> A-

 ## Get the code
    - Create your own folder in your own location and cd to move to your project.